Tips for Polishing Turquoise

 Why Most Turquoise Tumbling Fails

 Most people who have cabbing grade turquoise will cab it.
 Most people who have turquoise that is not nice enough to cab hate to throw it away.
 So, they decide to run it in a tumbler.
 Most turquoise that falls short of cabbing grade will not perform well in a rock tumbler.
-The exceptions are: really nice pieces that are too small or too thin to easily cab and pieces that don't have color that motivates a person to spend time cabbing.
+The exceptions are: really nice pieces that are too small to easily cab and pieces that don't have color that motivates a person to spend time cabbing.
 These exception pieces can produce nice tumbled stones.
+If you have a lot of small pieces that are chunky but too small to cab, begin with fine grit or add them to a batch of other tumbled stones at the beginning of the fine grit step.
+For sound, but less-than-top-color turquoise, use our standard rock tumbling instructions and start with the medium grit step, running it for just four or five days.

 Grinding For Best Results

 Before you place anything in a tumbler, examine your rough.
 If it has odd protrusions, voids, attached country rock, gritty matrix or other irregularities, consider spending a few minutes at a lapidary grinder with a water spray.
-Grinding these flawed areas against a diamond wheel for just a moment will sometimes grind away problems and help you produce tumbled stones with attractive shapes.
+Grinding these flawed areas against a diamond or silicon carbide wheel for just a moment will sometimes grind away problems and help you produce tumbled stones with more attractive shapes.
+This is really a good use of your time and your rough.
 Turquoise is a lot softer than agate or jasper so the amount of grinding needed to work out a problem spot is usually very small.

 If you are used to tumbling agate, jasper, chalcedony and similar materials with a hardness of 7, you might be surprised at how quickly turquoise grinds away in a rock tumbler.
 Tumbling that would normally require a week for agate and jasper might only require two to four days for turquoise.
 Small pieces can disappear overnight !
 It is best to check turquoise frequently to be sure that you are not grinding valuable material into mud.